 Is HealthEquity, Inc. Growing?

-Over the last three years HealthEquity, Inc. has grown its earnings per share (EPS) by an average of 46% per year (using a line of best fit).
-In the last year, its revenue is up 26%.
+On average over the last three years, HealthEquity, Inc. has grown earnings per share (EPS) by 45% each year (using a line of best fit).
+It achieved revenue growth of 25% over the last year.

 Has HealthEquity, Inc. Been A Good Investment?

-Boasting a total shareholder return of 272% over three years, HealthEquity, Inc. has done well by shareholders.
+Most shareholders would probably be pleased with HealthEquity, Inc. for providing a total return of 83% over three years.
 So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.